ivan-makarenkov/sphinxcontrib-versioning/docs/settings.rst

 Global Options
 ==============

-These options apply to to both :ref:`build <build-arguments>` and :ref:`push <push-arguments>` sub commands.
-They must be specified before the build/push command or else you'll get an error.
+These options apply to to :ref:`build <build-arguments>` sub commands.
+They must be specified before the build command or else you'll get an error.

 .. option:: -c <directory>, --chdir <directory>